 - Federal jobs: For recently returned RPCVs, your noncompetitive eligibility (NCE) status to apply for federal jobs may, at the hiring agency's prerogative, be extended up to three years from the date of your close of service if you are a full-time student

 What Do Fellows Do?

 In addition to pursuing a degree in one of the many fields offered, Fellows complete a degree-related internship in an underserved American community.
 While internships vary from program to program, they are a way for Fellows to make a significant impact on their new communities.
 Some Fellows also have the opportunity to do an international internship after completing a domestic internship.
 Read more about Fellows' internships, and the organizations where they work.

 Where Do Fellows Study?

 The Coverdell Fellows Program partners with graduate schools across the country.
-There are currently more than 80 university partners in 33 states and the District of Columbia.
+There are currently more than 90 university partners across the country including in Alaska, Hawaii and the District of Columbia.
 Fellows work in the communities around their schools, including rural areas, American Indian tribal lands, cities, and suburbs.
 The Peace Corps regularly adds new partner schools and programs to the Coverdell Fellows Program network.

 When Are Volunteers Eligible to Be Fellows?